 At the end of the second year, each student will submit a paper based on independent research (using primary data that the student has collected and analyzed, secondary data collected elsewhere but analyzed by the student, archival sources analyzed by the student, or literary, conceptual, or theoretical analysis conducted by the student).
-In other words, Second-Year Papers should provide evidence of a student's capacity to produce research featuring original data (ethnographic research, archival research, or other relevant forms of data), and/or theoretical and conceptual innovations.
+In other words, Second-Year Papers should provide evidence of a student's capacity to produce research featuring original data (ethnographic, archival, or other relevant forms of data), and/or theoretical and conceptual innovations.
 The paper should be approximately thirty pages in length (standard margins, 12 pt. font, excluding bibliography, footnotes and appendices).
 The expectation is that, as part of the process of professionalization, the research produced will be submitted for publication to an appropriate journal, after any necessary revisions.

 The student works closely in their second year with their Second-Year Paper adviser to arrive at a polished product.
 The primary adviser should be a core member of the African American Studies faculty.
 Early in the process students should also identify a second reader, who may be core or affiliate AFAM faculty, or other Northwestern faculty as approved by the adviser and DGS.
 The primary adviser is the go-to person and the student's adviser-of-record.
 The second reader is there to be helpful to the student, providing feedback on ideas, reference materials, and other insights.
 Both the primary adviser and the second reader must approve the final paper with the understanding that there will be deference to the primary adviser in moving the paper forward to the Grad Affairs Committee in the case of any disagreements.
-After receiving the adviser's and second reader's approval, the second-year paper should be submitted to the DGS by June 1 for formal approval of this requirement.
+After receiving the adviser's and second reader's approval, the second-year paper should be submitted to the DGS by the first Monday of May for formal approval of this requirement.

 In order to support the process of writing the Second-Year Paper, students are encouraged to enroll in a "collective writing" course offered by many graduate departments across campus (e.g. History 570, Sociology 490, Political Science 404).
 These courses support a group of students as each works on an independent research project prior to working on the dissertation.
-For students unable to enroll in such a course, an Independent Study with the adviser is recommended to work on the paper.
+The Center for African American History may offer such a space in some years.
+For students unable to enroll in a course, an Independent Study with the adviser is recommended to work on the paper.

-Second-year students will be expected to present their paper as part of a Departmental Symposium to take place at the end of Spring Quarter.
+Second-year students will be expected to present their paper as part of the Graduate Student Forum to take place at the end of Spring Quarter.
 Faculty members of the Graduate Affairs Committee may vote to honor one paper through a Second-Year Paper Award.